ni/install-systemlink-enterprise/release-notes/09-2022/FileIngestionDatabaseRecovery.md

 # Retaining File Ingestion Metadata through the August SLE Upgrade

-The following procedure can be used to backup meta data for files ingested by SystemLink.
-If losing this data is not a concern this process can be skipped.
+Complete the following steps if you want to back up metadata for files ingested by SystemLink.
 This process does not affect any other instances of MongoDB used by other services.

 **IMPORTANT!
 This procedure must be completed before upgrading to the August release of SLE.
 The export process cannot be completed after the mongodb-sharded instance is terminated during the upgrade.**